- Digital Marketing

 In contrast, how does the list-building process change in the new sales style that leverages AI and data?

 Highlighting the benefits of using intent data, Mr. Nagatake emphasized, "Because you can approach prospects while understanding the 'needs' and 'timing' that are crucial in sales, you can increase your conversion rate.
-By proposing the information the prospect wants at the exact time they are ready to engage, sales becomes a welcome service rather than an intrusion."
+By proposing the information the prospect wants at the exact moment they are ready to engage, sales becomes a welcome service rather than an intrusion."

 The next topic was the comparison between old and new methods in the "Contact Establishment" process.

-First, what were traditional sales methods like?
+First, what were the traditional sales methods?

 The third topic was "Sales Preparation."